casouri/xeft/README.md

 want to compile the module locally, refer to the next section for prerequisites for compiling the module.

-Once the xeft buffer is up, type the search phrase in the first line.
+Once the Xeft buffer is up, type the search phrase in the first line.
 Press `C-n` and `C-p` to go through each file.
 You can preview a file in another window by pressing `SPC` on a file, or click the file with the mouse.
 Press `RET` to open the file in the current window.